 - Carry-Back loans

-With a carry-back mortgage, the seller loans you part of his or her home equity.
-The buyer funds the majority of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
-Often, this kind of second mortgage will have a higher rate of interest.
+In the case of the seller "carrying back a second mortgage," the seller loans you part of his or her equity.
+The buyer funds the majority of the purchase price with a traditional mortgage program and borrows the remaining funds from the seller.
+Typically you'll pay a somewhat higher interest rate on the loan from the seller.

-The satisfaction will be the same, no matter how you manage to come up with the down payment.
-Your brand new home will be your reward!
+The feeling of accomplishment will be the same, no matter how you manage to come up with your down payment.
+Your new home will be your reward!

 Need to talk about down payment options?
 Give us a call: 310-379-5997.

 Do you have a question regarding a mortgage program?